-Issue or Area of Concern Method of Review Impact Change Comments Virginia Fish and Wildlife Information System (VFWIS) IPaC consisted of the following species, and the resulting conclusions for each are provided below and in Attachment 1: database search.
-Northern Long-Eared Bat (Myotis septentrionalis) (threatened) - species may be present in the project area given the presence of suitable habitat.
+Issue or Area of Concern Method of Review Impact Change Comments Virginia Fish and Wildlife in Attachment 1: Information System (VFWIS) database search.
+Northern Long-Eared Bat (Myotis septentrionalis) - species may be present in the project area given the presence of suitable habitat.
 The project may affect, but would not likely adversely affect, the northern long-eared bat.
 In accordance with the 4(d) Rule for the Northern Long-Eared Bat (81 FR 1900), incidental take of northern long-eared bats resulting from tree removal is prohibited if it: (1) Occurs within a 0.25 mile radius of known northern long-eared bat hibernacula; or (2) cuts or destroys known occupied maternity roost trees during the pup season (June 1 through July 31).
 Based on VDGIF mapping of known northern long-eared bat winter habitat and roost trees, there are no known hibernacula or roost trees in the vicinity of the project.
 However, there are wooded areas along the project that could potentially provide suitable summer roosting and foraging habitat.
-Harperella (Ptilimnium nodosum) (endangered) - no suitable habitat in the project area.
+To avoid potential incidental take of northern long-eared bats, tree removal would occur outside of the pup season (June 1 through July 31).
+Harperella (Ptilimnium nodosum) - no suitable habitat in the project area.
 The project would have no effect on harperella since there is no suitable habitat present.
-In June of 2021, an updated official species list was generated through IPaC for the interchange area as part of a Joint Permit Application for construction of the interchange and Balls Ford Road realignment.
-That list only included the northern long-eared bat and the species conclusion was again not likely to adversely affect (included in Attachment 1.
-[NOTE: it did not include a time of year restriction for tree clearing.]
-An updated official species list through IPaC has not yet been generated for the Devlin Road widening (it will be done during the permit application phase).
-However, given the proximity to the interchange area and similar habitat present, it is expected the northern long-eared bat would again be the only federally listed species of note and the species conclusion would remain the same.
 Review of the VFWIS identified 11 state-listed species with known or possible presence within three miles of the Prince William Parkway Interchange at Realigned Balls Ford Road project area, including Atlantic sturgeon, northern long-eared bat, yellow lance, little brown bat, tri-colored bat, brook floater, wood turtle, peregrine falcon, loggerhead shrike, Henslow's sparrow, and Appalachian grizzled skipper.
 These species are not likely to be present within the project area due to the disturbed condition and small area of onsite habitats, as well as their isolation from other natural habitat areas due to surrounding urban development.
 These species are more likely to occur within larger habitat areas within three miles of the project area, including Manassas National Battlefield Park and Broad Run.
 Critical Habitat Review of SEIS and USFWS IPaC online project review process.
 No change.
 No Critical Habitat is currently designated within the project area.
+Wildlife and Waterfowl Refuges Review of SEIS and USFWS IPaC online project review process.
+No change.
+No wildlife or waterfowl refuges are within or proximate to the project area.
+Wetlands and Streams Review of SEIS, National Wetland Inventory (NWI) and National Hydrography Dataset (NHD) mapping, available formal jurisdictional delineations, and historic and current aerial photography.
+Field review.
+Minor change.
+The SEIS anticipated wetland and stream impacts along the relocated Balls Ford Road in addition to within the area surrounding the proposed interchange.
+Based on SEIS Table IV-9 Characteristics and Acreages of Wetlands and Aquatic Sites in conjunction with SEIS Figure IV-7 Wetlands and Aquatic Sites map, approximately 0.03 acre of freshwater forested wetlands, 0.20 acre of freshwater emergent wetlands, and 0.04 acre of intermittent streams were identified as impacted by the relocated Balls Ford Road and the proposed interchange.
+Wetlands and streams were mapped within the LOD of the current interchange and roadway